Gabriel-Mwenga-Nguli/creme-collections/ADMIN_GUIDE.md

-# Admin Guide: Managing Your App's Data in Firestore
+# Admin Guide: Managing Your App's Data

 Welcome, Admin!
-This guide explains how to manage your application's data using the Firebase Console.
-For this project, the **Firestore database serves as your primary admin backend**.
-Here, you can manually view, add, edit, and delete products, promotions, orders, and user data.
+This guide explains how to manage your application's data.
+For this project, you have two primary ways to act as an administrator:

+1.  **The Admin Dashboard UI**: A user-friendly web interface for managing products and viewing orders.
+2.  **The Firestore Database**: A powerful developer tool for direct data manipulation.

+---

+## 1. Accessing the Admin Dashboard UI

+This project includes a custom-built Admin Dashboard for managing your store.

+*   **URL**: Navigate to `/admin/login` on your website.
+*   **Login**: The login is currently for demonstration purposes.
+You can enter **any email and password** to access the dashboard.
+*   **Functionality**: From the dashboard, you can view, add, and edit products, and see mock data for orders and customers.
+As you connect more features to the backend, this will become your primary tool for store management.

+---

-## 1. Accessing Your Admin Backend (Firestore)
+## 2. Accessing Your Data Backend (Firestore)

+Your Firestore database serves as your primary data backend.
+Here, you can manually view, add, edit, and delete all of your application's data.

 1.  **Go to the Firebase Console**: Open your project at [https://console.firebase.google.com/](https://console.firebase.google.com/).
 2.  **Select Your Project**: Choose the Firebase project connected to this application.
 3.  **Navigate to Firestore**: In the left-hand navigation menu, click on **Build > Firestore Database**.

-You are now in your app's admin backend.
+You are now in your app's raw data backend.
 You will see a list of "collections," which are like folders for your data (e.g., `products`, `users`).
 Clicking on a collection shows you the "documents" inside it.

 ---

-## 2. Managing Your App's Data Collections
+## 3. Managing Your App's Data Collections

 Here is an overview of the main data collections and how to manage them.